Miami Marlins: 2012–present

 In 2012, the team moved from the football-oriented Sun Life Stadium (located in Miami Gardens) to Marlins Park in downtown Miami.
 As a condition of the move, the team was renamed the Miami Marlins, and adopted a new logo and colors.
 On November 16, 2017, Giancarlo Stanton won the National League MVP, becoming the first Marlin to win the award.

 During the 2020 shortened season, the Marlins finished with a 31–29 overall record and 2nd place in the NL East.
 In the Wild Card Series they swept the Chicago Cubs in 2 games.
-Miami loss in three games to the Atlanta Braves in the NLDS.
+Miami lost in three games to the Atlanta Braves in the NLDS.

 On November 13, 2020, the Marlins became the first club in any American major-level sports league to hire a woman to an executive position when Kim Ng was announced as the team's general manager.
 In addition, she will also be MLB's first Asian American general manager.
 On February 28, 2022, it was announced Derek Jeter stepped down as CEO of the Marlins.
+On September 30, 2023, with the Marlins 7–3 win in Pittsburgh, the Marlins clinched their fourth postseason berth, making Kim Ng the first woman GM in MLB history to lead a playoff team.